Last updated on August 31st, 2023

 04. The Tiger Woods Logo

 Take another example of The Tiger Woods logo.
 Tiger Woods is a legendary golf player.
 He now runs a company that handles businesses in many sectors including restaurants and organizing golf tournaments and designing golf courses.
 But his company’s logo has no golf elements.

 Instead, the logo has three cones only in black.
 But these cones have the letter W in white space.
 The tree triangles also represent the tiger’s paw, its stripes, and the ‘woods’.
 During his playing days, Tiger Woods used to hit into the trees.
 So, the cones stand also for the trees.
 That is how logos create brand identity.

 05. The Virgin Atlantic Logo

 Similarly, The Virgin Atlantic logo does not have any airplane in its design though the company runs the airlines.
 It has just the company’s name and nothing else.
 So, it implies that you don’t have to include related symbols, icons, or graphics for airline marketing purposes.

 06. The Xerox Logo

 Take also the example of Xerox logo.
 The Xerox Corporation Ltd is in providing document management technology solutions such as photocopiers and printers, and related services.
-But its logo has no elements showing any sign that it is a document management company.
+However, its logo lacks elements that resonate with the company’s business.
+Consequently, when someone looks for a company that offers document management services, they might not consider Xerox for their needs.

 Instead, the logo designer of Xerox logo incorporated the company’s name in lowercase letters and a red sphere with a white cross.
 These are some of the logos that build an identity of a company without literally representing its business.
 But to know why a logo need not have any elements of an enterprise’s business, first, understand why you need a logo.